 And of course, use LinkedIn Groups as a medium to share any great news stories you come across.

-Most industries have forums where like-minded individuals gather to discuss the latest trends and happens.
+Most industries have forums where like-minded individuals gather to discuss the latest trends and happen.
 There are also many people new to the industry that have questions which need answers.

 Like LinkedIn Groups, these forums are highly targeted towards an industry.